hsf-training/analysis-essentials/git/06-ignore.md

----
-teaching: 5
-exercises: 0
-questions:
-- How can I tell Git to ignore files I don't want to track?
----
 # Ignoring Things

 {% objectives "Learning Objectives" %}

 - Configure Git to ignore specific files.
 - Explain why ignoring files can be useful.

 {% endobjectives %}

 What if we have files that we do not want Git to track for us,